jhawkey/IS_mapper/README.md

 `--merging` is the distance between two blocks that will be merged by Bedtools.
 The default is 100.
 This setting helps remove duplicate peaks in the same region that are not overlapping, but still belong to the same IS query location/

 `--min_clip` and `--max_clip` are used to determine the size of soft clipped sections of reads that are including in the final mapping step.
 The default size is currently 5bp and 30bp, which is ideal for reads between 100 - 150bp.
-To improve the detection of the exact target site duplication size, it is probably advantageous to increase the size of `--max_clip`.
+To improve the detection of the exact target site duplication size, it is sometimes helpful to increase the size of `--max_clip`.
+However large values of `--max_clip` can increase the amount of noise in the final mapping step and cause nonsensical results.

 `--a` and `--T` are flags that are passed to BWA. --a will turn on all alignment reporting in BWA, and --T is used to give an integer mapping score to BWA to determine what alignments are kept.
 These options may be useful in finding IS query positions that are next to repeated elements as BWA will report all hits for the read not just the best random hit.
 However, using these options may cause noise and confusion in the final output files.